MJoergen/nexys4ddr/dyoc/ep8_-_ALU/README.md

 ## Changes to cpu/datapath.vhd

-We will implement those instructions by inserting the ALU in the path from data input to the 'A' register.
+We will implement the above instructions by inserting the ALU in the path from data input to the 'A' register.
 In other words, instead of taking data from the memory input, it will take data from the ALU.
+This changes the single line 91.

 The Status Register is defined in lines 43-44 and controlled in lines 97-107.